puppetlabs/puppet-docs/source/pe/2.5/trouble_common_problems.markdown

 To fix this:

 1. Open the `/etc/puppetlabs/console_auth/cas_client_config.yml` file for editing.
+Locate the `cas_host` line, which is likely commented-out:

+        authentication:

+          ## Use this configuration option if the CAS server is on a host different
+          ## from the console-auth server.
+          # cas_host: console.example.com:443

-2. Uncomment the "`cas_host`" line, and change its value to contain the public hostname of the console server.
+    Change its value to contain the **public hostname** of the console server, including the correct port.
+2. Open the `/etc/puppetlabs/console_auth/config.yml` file for editing.
+Locate the `console_hostname` line:

+        authentication:
+          console_hostname: console.example.com

+    Change its value if necessary.
+If you are serving the console on a port other than 443, be sure to add the port.
+(For example: `console.example.com:3000`)

 * * *